Trump administration's citizenship backlogs add urgency to naturalization campaign

 Jessica Collins, a Citizenship and Immigration Services spokeswoman, defended the agency's work in an emailed response to NBC News' questions.
 She blamed agency backlogs on a doubling of pending cases during the Obama administration, saying their numbers had reached 700,000 at the start of 2017.

 Backlogs have occurred in other election cycles.
-In 2016, personnel were shifted to offices with greater backlogs, but under Trump the wait times in February were nearly double than two years earlier.
+In 2016, personnel were shifted to offices with greater backlogs, but under Trump the wait times in February were nearly double from two years earlier.

-One of the biggest came during the George W. Bush administration, as immigrants tried to get their applications in before a 2007 spike in application fees and a national naturalization campaign.
+One of the biggest backlogs came during the George W. Bush administration, as immigrants tried to get their applications in before a 2007 spike in application fees and a national naturalization campaign.
 They were further motivated by the House bill H.R.
-4437, harsh, immigrant crackdown legislation sponsored by Rep. James Sensenbrenner, R-Wis.
-Its passage in the U.S. House — it failed in the Senate — had led to massive marches in cities around the country in protest of the measure.
+4437, a crackdown on illegal immigration sponsored by Rep. James Sensenbrenner, R-Wis.
+Its passage in the House — it failed in the Senate — led to protests in cities around the country.

-The NPNA has sued the Trump administration over the backlogs demanding the agency make public documents regarding the longer wait times.
+The National Partnership for New Americans sued the Trump administration over the backlogs, demanding that the agency make public documents regarding the longer wait times.

 FOLLOW NBC LATINO ON FACEBOOK, TWITTER AND INSTAGRAM.